HeDan-11/LTOFusion/README.md

 The fused images will be saved under `SAVE_DIR`.

+**Please note that since the research team is still conducting further research based on this code, the training code will not be made public at this time.
+We appreciate your understanding.**

 ## Citation
 If this code is helpful, please cite the corresponding paper.: